raselneck/rex/readme.md

 # Rex the Ray Tracer

-Rex is a ray tracer I am working on for an independent study where I will be attempting to make a real-time ray tracer on the GPU utilizing CUDA.
+Rex is a ray tracer I am working on for an independent study where I am attempting to make a real-time ray tracer on the GPU utilizing CUDA.
 I am using "Ray Tracing from the Ground Up" by Kevin Suffern as the basis and reference for the ray tracer itself.
+For CUDA use and OpenGL integration, I am using online resources.

 ## Building & Running